Building and installing

 If your usage is performance critical (game dev for example), you can build using -Doptimize=ReleaseFast.

 Remember to modify PATH to include the bin directory where it is installed.
-For example, export PATH=PATH:/home/xxx/.local/bin.
-You can then run buzz with buzz <myscript.buzz>.
+For example, export PATH=$PATH:/home/xxx/.local/bin.
+You can then run buzz with commands such as buzz, buzz <script>.buzz, or buzz <directory>.

 Formatter